roseg31/Capstone-Dual-Screen-App/README.md

 # Images
-![Main Page for Window Configuration](Images/main.PNG) Our window configuration application that allows users to create and share new workspaces.
+![Main Page for Window Configuration](Images/main.PNG) **Figure 1:** Our window configuration application that allows users to create and share new workspaces.

-![New Config Page for Window Configuration](Images/new_config.PNG) Configuration setup page for a particular workspace.
+![New Config Page for Window Configuration](Images/new_config.PNG) **Figure 2:** Configuration setup page for a particular workspace.